Harry2687/gender-prediction/README.md

 ## Training

-Run `train.py`, this will download the training data used train my pre-trained model and start training the neural network on the your local device.
+Run `train.py`, this will download the training data used to train my pre-trained model and start training the neural network on the your local device.